wrt2dc/trellis/README.md

 A [mailing list](https://groups.google.com/group/trellis-ldp) is available to anyone who is interested in using, contributing to or simply learning more about Trellis.

+## Documentation

+General documentation for Trellis is available on the [project wiki](https://github.com/trellis-ldp/trellis).

+Javadocs for each project is available at https://trellis-ldp.github.io/trellis/apidocs/

 ## Features

 Trellis has been designed with four primary goals: